Yogurt: It’s A Baby Food

 I vividly remember the thrill of starting solids with my boys.
 I couldn’t wait to see the looks on their faces the first time new flavors hit their tiny tongues.
 Fun and discovery should be themes in these first few months of starting solids.
 Your baby is still getting much of her nutrition (and calories) from breast milk or formula.
 So think about this time as exploration—introducing baby to different tastes and textures and getting her ready to transition to a diet of table food at age one.

 Fat: In the first two years of life, babies need about half of their calories from fat for the enormous amount of brain growth that’s happening.
-The first ingredient in YoBaby yogurt is organic whole milk, a good source of fat.
+The first ingredient in YoBaby yogurt is organic whole milk!

 Calcium and Vitamin D: Your child needs these two nutrients throughout childhood for developing strong bones and teeth.
-YoBaby is a naturally rich source of calcium, and it’s fortified with vitamin D, a nutrient a lot of people (including children!) don’t get enough of.
+YoBaby is a natural source of calcium, and it’s fortified with vitamin D, a nutrient a lot of people (including children!) don’t get enough of.

 Many babies enjoy the flavor of plain yogurt, so don’t be afraid to serve YoBaby Plain straight up with a spoon.
-It contains no added sugars or flavors.
-Or you can use it as a base for mixing in your own favorite purees to create snacks and well-rounded meal.
+It is unsweetened, so you can use it as a base for mixing in your own favorite purees to create snacks and well-rounded meal.
 A few ideas to get you started:

 YoBaby Plain + blueberry puree + baby oatmeal